berrak/mcu_c_code_styleguide/README.md

 ### Hardware register files

-Keep all (and only) hardware defined register addresses and their offsets in a separate header file named after the mcu.
-In this way it easier to port code to another mcu and easier to maintain.
-Name convention for this header file is `<mcu><"hardware"><name of the implementation header file>`.
-A header file for code to setup the basic timers (TIM6 and TIM7) for a STM32F407 with the used register addresses, could be named:
+The header file for STM32F407 basic timers (TIM6 and TIM7) uses register addresses like this.

 ```c
 f407hardwarebasictimers.h
 ```

-Include this in the header file `basictimers.h`, i.e. which implements the custom functionallity in the `basictimers.c` or in the `basictimers.cpp`.
+Include this in the header file `basictimers.h`, i.e., which implements the custom functionality in the `basictimers.c` or the `basictimers.cpp`.

 ### Sample snippet from a hardware file

 Typically all `#defines` is within the C++ check region.
-Here all relevant base register addresses, with offsets to targeted registers are defined.
+Here all relevant base register addresses, with offsets to targeted registers, are defined.
 The base address must always use the form `<register name>_<BASE_ADDR>`.
-Address derived with the offset can use a more descriptive form (all caps) since its actually used in user code.
-Comments on every line.
+Address derived with the offset can use a more descriptive form (all caps) since its use in user code—comments on every line.

 ```c
 #ifdef __cplusplus